 20. A contest you once won.
-Like, say, you and your friend dressed up “like Fergie” and were rewarded with free Black Eyed Peas tickets from a local radio station.
+Like, say, you and your friend dressed up, stood in line, and were rewarded with free Black Eyed Peas tickets from a local radio station.

 21. A poem or song or scene from a movie that you’ve memorized.
 The trick here is to pick one that’s long enough to be notable, but not so long you’ll be asked to demonstrate.